wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-clarity/includes/integrate-clarity.md

-In this exercise, you'll integrate Microsoft Clarity with Dynamics 365 E-Commerce.
-During the setup process, you need to use the live production domain URL associated with your Commerce site.
-You should have already created a new web page on Dynamics 365 E-Commerce in Lab 1.
-You'll use that web page.
+In this exercise, you'll integrate Microsoft Clarity with the E-Commerce Add-in for Microsoft Dynamics 365 Commerce.
+During the setup process, you’ll need to use the live production domain URL that’s associated with your Dynamics 365 Commerce site.
+You should have already created a new webpage on E-Commerce in Lab 1, which is the webpage that you’ll use in the following tasks.

-## Task 1: Create Clarity project for your Dynamics 365 E-Commerce page
+## Task 1: Create a Clarity project for your E-Commerce page
+To create a Clarity project for your E-Commerce page, follow these steps:
 1. Go to [Microsoft Clarity](https://clarity.microsoft.com/?azure-portal=true) and sign in.

 1. Select **My Projects**.